echo419/genint-server/README.md

 # genint

-simply .NET Core project using MSSQL data source & Unit of Work design pattern to serve data for the main Controller.
+Simple .NET Core project using MSSQL data source & Unit of Work design pattern to serve data for the main Controller.